rse/capsula/README.md

 - \[`-m`|`--mount` *mount*\]:
   Pass dotfile to encapsulated command.
+  The *mount* argument has to be a pathname relative to the current user's home directory.
   This option can be given multiple times.
   Passing `!` as *mount* resets the dotfiles from the *context* given by the specified *config* or the default.